The Content Marketing Institute defines content marketing as:

 GIF viewers on Giphy watch more than 2 million hours of GIFs per day.
 For most of us, cute kittens won’t fit our company’s brand or engage someone to deepen their relationship with our brand, but there are ways to tastefully use this.
 Business memes, like those with Ron Burgundy of Anchorman fame, can be used as well.

+Inserting a GIF in an email has never been easier and it can add greatly improve your email message.
 The key with these is to offer something that is humorous but still represents your brand well.

 While these are a bit “old school” by today’s standards, webinars still have the power to get your expertise in front of potential clients by using audiovisual means in a live setting.
 Not only can you present your experience and case studies to a targeted crowd, but you can offer time at the end to field live questions with that audience.
 This allows for some dialogue and one-to-one engagement.